 CoSAI promotes technical, policy, financial and social/institutional innovation in agricultural systems, to deliver the SDG objectives of food and nutrition security, social equity, resource use efficiency and an improved natural environment.

 Approach and Timeline

-CoSAI will finish at the end of 2021.
-Findings and reports will feed into important global decision-making events, and will be shared with national and international funders and investors.
+CoSAI concludes at the end of April 2022.
+Findings will feed into important global decision-making events and will be shared with national and international funders and investors.

-CoSAI brings together agricultural and food systems experts and decision-makers from the Global South and is collaborating with scientists, innovators and partner organizations from across the globe.
-CoSAI was initiated and is supported by the CGIAR Research Program on Water, Land and Ecosystems (WLE).
-WLE is supported by the CGIAR Trust Fund and other donors.
-CoSAI Commissioners are independent.
+CoSAI brought together agricultural and food systems experts and decision-makers from the Global South and collaborated with scientists, innovators and partner organizations from across the globe.

-CoSAI is facilitated by a Secretariat based at WLE’s headquarters at the International Water Management Institute (IWMI) in Sri Lanka.
+CoSAI was facilitated by a Secretariat based at WLE’s headquarters at the International Water Management Institute (IWMI) in Sri Lanka.